What is hash? Well for one, it may be the forefather of all cannabis concentrates.

 But with this said, don’t let its old age fool you.

-Well, in this article you’ll find out.
+In this article you’ll find out.
 So to get you started on all of hash’s important details, that will help in giving you an optimal experience, here’s what we’ll breakdown.

 Table of Contents: